itanaskovic/scala-patterns/README.md

 <h4>Recommendations</h4>
 <ul>
 <li>Use case classes for the input parameter instead of tuples.
-It adds a little overhead, but in the case of this pattern it makes sense, as everything is bult on top of <code>Function1</code>.</li>
+It adds a little overhead, but in the case of this pattern it makes sense, as everything is buislt on top of <code>Function1</code>.</li>
 <li>If possible it is better to use a specific return type, e.g. Seq[String] or Seq[Specific_Class] rather than Seq[Any].</li>
 <li>If the library of CompoFuns is growing it is better to use named functions: <code>Fun(name, body)</code>.
 </ul>